15 Best Dog Breeds for an Active Lifestyle

 13. Russell Terrier

 For those who prefer more compact dogs that can still keep up with their active lifestyles, Russell Terriers are the perfect tiny companions.
 They weigh between 9 and 15 pounds and are admired for their endurance and tirelessness.
+They especially love the Automatic Dog Ball Launcher games that have been coming out recently.
+Their enthusiasm for games is unmatched.
 They are full of energy and love the outdoors.
 These tiny terriers are perfect for long walks, hikes, and bike rides.

 12. Pembroke Welsh Corgi

 Another tiny powerhouse, Pembroke Welsh Corgis are energetic, active, and smart.
 They are a bit bigger (and fluffier) than Russell Terriers and are members of the herding group.
 Corgis are known for their long figures and muscular legs.
-Because of their short legs, they cannot keep up extreme speeds for very long, but are very agile dogs who love fetch, quick runs, and vigorous walks.
+According to Puppy Pointers they cannot keep up extreme speeds for very long because of their short legs, but are very agile dogs who love fetch, quick runs, and vigorous walks.

 11. Bernese Mountain Dog